Fencing at the 2020 Summer Olympics – Women's team foil

-The women's team foil event at the 2020 Summer Olympics is scheduled to take place on 29 July 2021 at the Makuhari Messe.
+The women's team foil event at the 2020 Summer Olympics took place on 29 July 2021 at the Makuhari Messe.
 24 fencers (8 teams of 3) from 8 nations are expected to compete.

 Background

-This will be the 14th appearance of the event.
+This was the 14th appearance of the event.
 It was first held in 1960 and held each Summer Olympics from then until 2000.
 It was omitted in 2004 (to make room for women's individual sabre).
 It returned in 2008 and 2012 but was omitted again in 2016 (2008 through 2016 were rotational years when team events were rotated off the schedule, with only two of the three weapons for each of the men's and women's categories).
 Women's team foil returns again in 2020.
 Since 1992, the event was only won by Italy and Russia.

 The reigning (2012) Olympic champion is Italy (Valentina Vezzali, Elisa Di Francisca, Arianna Errigo, and Ilaria Salvatori).
 The reigning (2019) World Champion is Russia (Inna Deriglazova, Anastasiia Ivanova, Larisa Korobeynikova, and Adelina Zagidullina).